halpomeranz/lmg/README.md

   the appropriate dependencies (if possible) or being unable to acquire memory from the target.

-Malware -- lmg uses /bin/bash, gcc, and a host of other programs from the target machine.
+Malware -- lmg uses bash, gcc, and a host of other programs from the target machine.
 If the system has been compromised, the applications lmg uses may not be trustworthy.
 A more complete solution would be to create a secure execution environment for lmg on the portable USB